PurdueRM/PurdueRM-Wiki/index.md

 ![](https://avatars.githubusercontent.com/u/36384087?s=280&v=4)

-Here you'll find all public documentation and info you'll need to get up-to-speed with Purdue's Robomasters.
+Here you'll find all the public documentation and info you'll need to get up-to-speed with Purdue's Robomasters.

 Use the sidebar to navigate through different teams and utilities.